-Very often it happens that we talk to airlines and hear this story: “We setup KPIs, visualised them on a dashboard — but after a few days no-one paid attention to the dashboard anymore.”
+Very often, it happens that we talk to airlines and hear this story: “We set

-But the main goal of creating a situational awareness where people constantly and actively monitor how the operations is performing is not achieved.
+But the primary goal of creating a situational awareness where people constantly and actively monitor how the operations is performing is not achieved.

 What happens next?
 Not rarely, a follow-up project is initiated to either integrate more KPIs or b) completely re-design the dashboard.

-But also option c) is common: Airlines or responsible teams resign and come to the conclusion that the dashboard or KPIs in general are not relevant.
+But also option c) is typical: Airlines or responsible teams resign and conclude that the dashboard or KPIs, in general

-In fact, there are 4 small tweaks you can do, that will immediately and directly increase the relevance of your KPIs and the dashboard in general.
+There are 4 small tweaks you can do that will immediately and directly increase the relevance of your KPIs and the dashboard in general.

 Context is missing